michaelliao/gitsite/source/books/gitsite-guide/30-organizing/README.md

 Pages are usually serves pages like `About Us`, `Term of Service`, etc.

-## README.md
+## Index file

-All markdown documents are named `README.md` for this can be viewed on GitHub directly.
+All markdown documents are named `README.md` for this can be viewed on GitHub directly, and build to `index.html`.
 The first line of `README.md` must be heading 1, which is treated as title, and the rest of lines are content:

 ```markdown
 # This is title